eepyamre/drawamare/overview.md

     - **History Stack Clearing**: The global `historyStack` and `redoStack` are **cleared when the active layer is changed**, ensuring undo/redo context is specific to the selected layer.

 - **Layer Management UI**:
-  - Partially Implemented: UI elements in `index.html` and logic in `src/main.ts` to display and select layers are implemented.
+  - **Partially Implemented**: UI elements in `index.html` and logic in `src/main.ts` to display, select, **and delete** layers are implemented.
 Adding new layers via UI is implemented.
-Deleting and reordering layers via UI are still TODO.
+Reordering layers via UI is still TODO.

 #### **2. Backend (Server-Side)**